 parallel without getting a locking conflict.
 This can be desired.
 However, it can also be a demand that an

-.
-Now if another user is adding or changing an OrderPostion
+each OrderPosition.
+Now if another user is adding or changing an OrderPostion belonging to that

 the user has actually seen when he clicked on approve.
 To prevent this the use-case to modify an